zimmski/tavor/README.md

 Since implementing new extensions and doing changes is trickier than using the existing framework, it is advisable to read the code documentation, which can be found in a nice representation on [https://godoc.org/github.com/zimmski/tavor/](https://godoc.org/github.com/zimmski/tavor/), and of course the actual code.

 Code for the Tavor framework has to be deterministic.
 This means that no functionality is allowed to have its own source or seed of randomness.
 Methods of interfaces that define a random generator have to be implemented deterministically so that the same random seed will always result in the same result.
-This also applies to manually written tests and code who is concurrent.
+This also applies to manually written tests and code that is concurrent.

 If you are aiming to get your extensions and changes offically incorporated into the Tavor framework, please **first** [create an issue](https://github.com/zimmski/tavor/issues/new) in the issue tracker and discuss your implementation goals and plans with an outline.
 Note that every feature and change has to be tested with handwritten tests, so please include a test plan in your outline too.